kalebp01/TrAIn/README.md

 Goal Based Training with AI

 Created by:
-Colton Grier
+Colton Grier - Mobile Application Interfacing
-Kaleb Paddie
+Kaleb Paddie - AI Modelling & Engineering
-Samuel Simonsen
+Samuel Simonsen - Mobile App & HTML Form
-Karson Young
+Karson Young - Diagrams, Design

 To run, simply open the entire folder in your IDE and run the main.py file.
 You will need the latest Python version and these libraries as well: pillow, openai, flask